lfedgeai/AegisEdgeAI/docs/arch.md

 ### Summary of Novelties

 #### Three-Ring Trust Model
-- **Outermost ring (BM SVID):** Bare‑metal SPIRE agent itself is attested and issued an SVID, anchored in host TPM + IMA evidence.
+- **Outermost ring (BM SVID):** Bare‑metal SPIRE agent itself is attested and issued an SVID, anchored in host TPM + IMA evidence including geo-location if available.
 Its **mTLS private key is generated and sealed inside the physical TPM** (via the SPIRE TPM plugin).
 - **Outer ring (VM SVID):** VM attestation fuses vTPM quotes with host TPM quotes in a single session, ensuring replay protection and launch binding.
 The **VM SPIRE agent and Kata agent use vTPM‑resident keys for mTLS** to the SPIRE server and Keylime verifier.
 - **Inner ring (workload SVID):** Workload SVIDs are issued only if the VM SVID is valid, and KBS secrets are released only to workloads with valid workload SVIDs.
 Workload SVID issuance is authenticated by the VM SPIRE agent using its vTPM‑resident key.